Employees: what’s your return on investment?

 As a company, we have chosen to make available to every commencing person access to the Gallup Strengths Finder and the HDMI profiling tool.
 This has given us the tools and insights to lead based on what people are innately great at.

-One employee asked to do elocution lessons (speech training) she was in sales and on the phone a lot and she said she wanted to get rid of her broad Australian twang.
-Over a period of expensive one on one coaching sessions over many months this took place.
-She completed the course successfully, she had a new manager, whom she did not get along with, then one Monday morning she arrived and with out so much as a goodbye to her peers she cleaned out her desk and left ? taking with her my newly invested speech training.
+I recall one employee long ago asked to do elocution lessons (speech training).
+She was in sales and on the phone a lot and she told me that she wanted to get rid of her broad Australian twang.
+As such, over a period of months the expensive one-on-one coaching sessions took place.
+After she had completed the course successfully a new manager came on board, whom she did not get along with.
+Then, one Monday morning she arrived at the office and without so much as a goodbye to her peers she cleaned out her desk and left, taking with her my newly invested speech training.

-I had heeded my technical people’s request to attend a technical development conference.
-My credit card statement had not even returned when one decided he had met an interesting organization at the event and he was off.
+Another example I remember was granting an employee’s request to attend a technical development conference.
+My credit card statement had not even returned when he’d decided he had met an interesting organisation at the event and he was off.

-There have been many examples in the past year.
+There have been many examples over the years.

-I spoke to my mentor about it and he said that he has had a training guarantee payback scheme in place for years.
-He ask a person to sign a document on the expected deliverables of the training for the organization and also that if they leave the company within 12 months a proportion (depending on the length of time) is repaid to the company.
+I remember speaking to my mentor at the time about it and he said that he had implemented a training guarantee payback scheme years ago.
+When he employed someone he asked that person to sign a document on the expected deliverables of the training for the organisation.
+The document also stated that if they leave the company within 12 months, a proportion (depending on the length of time) is repaid to the company.

-My HR leader said that such a practice is quite common in major corporations.
-However when I presented the idea to my GMs ? one particularly was not pleased (saying it made us look stingy.) he said why ‘punish’ everyone for the selfishness of a few past people.
+I was told that this practice was quite common in major corporations.
+However when I presented the idea to my GMs, one particularly was not pleased (saying it made us look stingy.)
+I was told, why ‘punish’ everyone for the selfishness of a few past people.

-Well running a business is not a democracy and sometimes you have to make decisions based on commercial returns not just what people would like.
-Remember I am committed to the development of our people ? and always will be.
-But it has to be a two way street.
+In the end, running a business is not a democracy and sometimes you have to make decisions based on commercial returns not solely based on what people would like.